-Garden roses, ranunculus, sweet peas make for a romantic statement when combined.
-Take this bouquet by Amy Osaba Design, which features flowing, rose-colored ribbon and exudes a modern floral vibe.
+Garden roses, ranunculus, and sweet peas make for a romantic statement when combined.
+Take this bouquet by Amy Osaba Design, which features a flowing, rose-colored ribbon and exudes a modern floral vibe.

 Mix Black and White

-Here's another example of a bride executing a ranunculus vision.
-At this romantic wedding in Palm Springs, bride Katherine carried a lush, black-and-white bunch of gardenia, peonies, anemones, lily of the valley, ranunculus, roses, white lilac, astilbe, lisianthus, and pieris japonica.
+At this romantic wedding in Palm Springs, bride Katherine carried a lush, black-and-white bouquet of gardenia, peonies, anemones, lily of the valley, ranunculus, roses, white lilac, astilbe, lisianthus, and pieris japonica.
 While not shown, the altar and reception centerpieces also featured similarly lush arrangements created by Hello Gem Events.